Princeton Tigertones: Repertoire

 The Tigertones draw from a repertoire of nearly a hundred songs that have been arranged almost exclusively by members of the group.
 While songs have been arranged since the group's mid-century inception, many songs "die" from the active repertoire to make way for new arrangements.
 As a result, the most successful and well-arranged songs from each generation remain with the group as it progresses forward, leaving the undergraduate group with a repertoire of songs representing all decades in fairly equal proportions.

 The most performed of these songs is probably the Tigertones' arrangement of "Shower the People" by James Taylor.

 Performances and tours

 The Tigertones sing regularly for private parties, corporate-sponsored events, and charity functions primarily in the Northeast (NYC, Philadelphia, Boston).
 Several times a year, they embark on week-long tours that take them to domestic locations (San Francisco, Orlando, Atlanta) and abroad (Bermuda, Japan, UAE, China and the United Kingdom).

 The Tigertones performed for President Barack Obama and First Lady Michelle Obama at the White House holiday parties of 2010 and 2011.

-In October 2017, they performed at the prestigious Queen Elizabeth's School, Barnet in London as part of their week-long tour of the city.